kolodny/immutability-helper/README.md

 Mutate a copy of data without changing the original source

-This is a drop in replacement for [`react-addons-update`](https://facebook.github.io/react/docs/update.html):
+This is a drop-in replacement for [`react-addons-update`](https://facebook.github.io/react/docs/update.html):

 ```js
 // import update from 'react-addons-update';